-Breeding Evidence
+Breeding evidence

-Code F (Flying over) should only be used on Roving Records forms and not on Timed Tetrad Visits.
+Code F (Flying over) should have only be used on Roving Records forms and not on Timed Tetrad Visits.

 Non-breeding

-F Flying over
+Flying over

-M Species observed but suspected to be still on Migration
+Species observed but suspected to be still on Migration

-U Species observed but suspected to be sUmmering non-breeder
+Species observed but suspected to be sUmmering non-breeder

 Possible breeder

-H Species observed in breeding season in suitable nesting Habitat
+Species observed in breeding season in suitable nesting Habitat

-S Singing male present (or breeding calls heard) in breeding season in suitable breeding habitat
+Singing male present (or breeding calls heard) in breeding season in suitable breeding habitat

 Probable breeding

-P Pair observed in suitable nesting habitat in breeding season
+Pair observed in suitable nesting habitat in breeding season

-D Courtship and Display (judged to be in or near potential breeding habitat; be cautious with wildfowl)
+Courtship and Display (judged to be in or near potential breeding habitat; be cautious with wildfowl)

-N Visiting probable Nest site
+Visiting probable Nest site

-A Agitated behaviour or anxiety calls from adults, suggesting probable presence of nest or young nearby
+Agitated behaviour or anxiety calls from adults, suggesting probable presence of nest or young nearby

-I Brood patch on adult examined in the hand, suggesting Incubation
+Brood patch on adult examined in the hand, suggesting Incubation

-B Nest Building or excavating nest-hole
+Nest Building or excavating nest-hole

 Confirmed breeding

-DD Distraction-Display or injury feigning
+Distraction-Display or injury feigning

-UN Used Nest or eggshells found (occupied or laid within period of survey)
+Used Nest or eggshells found (occupied or laid within period of survey)

-FL Recently FLedged young (nidicolous species) or downy young (nidifugous species).
+Recently FLedged young (nidicolous species) or downy young (nidifugous species).
 Careful consideration should be given to the likely provenance of any fledged juvenile capable of significant geographical movement.
 Evidence of dependency on adults (e.g. feeding) is helpful.
 Be cautious, even if the record comes from suitable habitat.

-ON Adults entering or leaving nest-site in circumstances indicating Occupied Nest (including high nests or nest holes, the contents of which can not be seen) or adults seen incubating
+Adults entering or leaving nest-site in circumstances indicating Occupied Nest (including high nests or nest holes, the contents of which can not be seen) or adults seen incubating

-FF Adult carrying Faecal sac or Food for young
+Adult carrying Faecal sac or Food for young

-NE Nest containing Eggs
+Nest containing Eggs

-NY Nest with Young seen or heard
+Nest with Young seen or heard

 Examples of breeding codes